arkonger/umbriel/docs/user/window-rules.md

 | `default_scrolling_width` | float | Scrolling | Initial extent as a fraction (0.1-1.0) of scrolling-axis extent. |
 | `default_position` | table | Floating | Initial position in pixels, from the given anchor point: `{ x = int, y = int, anchor = string }`. |

-Window size and position rules apply when the window is opened, like other rules, except that a tiled window will save its default floating size and position for later.
-If the window then becomes floating, the rules will take effect.
-After this, it behaves like any other floating window, and will respect resizes as expected.
+Window size and position rules apply when the window is first opened, like any other rule, except that a tiled window will save its default floating size and position for later, and likewise a floating window will save its default scrolling width.
+When the window later becomes floating or scrolling for the first time, the rules will take effect as though it were a new window.
+Afterwards, it behaves like any other window, and will respect resizes as expected.
 A size given in pixels always takes precedence over one given as a fraction.
 In some cases, pixels may be internally converted to fractions for better consistency across outputs.